easypath/ansible-role-generate-tls-certs/README.md

 Generate TLS certificates
 =========================
 Generates self-signed CA, client and server certificates.
+Runs locally on control machine.

+Notes:
+- Will not overwrite any files in output cert dir
-Runs locally on control machine. **Note:** Ansible crypto modules do not support self-signed certs, using `shell` command instead as required.
+- Ansible crypto modules do not support signing certs with own CA yet, using `shell` command instead.
+Should be resolved in Ansible 2.7 using the [ownca provider](https://github.com/ansible/ansible/commit/b61b113fb9e3fcfcb25f4a8aaabad618e3209ce1).

-**WARNING: re-running this role in the same output folder will overwrite any existing certs and keys!**

 Requirements